mmlacak/crochess/docs/source/libcc/concepts.rst

 For :c:`int`\eger values, one is designated to be invalid, all the others are then considered valid.

-This is mostly relevant to coordiantes, various positions, steps, etc. where one value (in this case, :c:macro:`CC_INVALID_COORD`) is invalid, all the other are valid, even if a coordinate may be way off-board.
+This is mostly relevant to coordinates, various positions, steps, etc. where one value (in this case, :c:macro:`CC_INVALID_COORD`) is invalid, all the other are valid, even if a coordinate may be way off-board.